bhschoen/Mushroom-Dashboard/README.md

 Steps for running:
+* Launch jupyter-lab
 * Install dependencies in requirements.txt
-* Launch and run Mushroom.ipynb
+* Run Mushroom.ipynb
   * Select sensors from dropdown
   * Modify rolling average range with slider
   * Select and de-select items on legend